 In the event that an unexpected event forces you to exit your business quickly, you’ll want to be sure everything is written down.
 This is where you should clearly identify a successor, formalize your standard operating procedures, and even conduct a valuation of your business.

 However, even if you write down this information, this document may not be enough to ensure your wishes are carried out.
 That’s where you’ll want to call on the help of an industry expert.

 While a certain degree of succession planning can be performed on your own, only a person who understands the nuances of the death care profession can help you fine-tune your succession plan to be successfully carried out.

-A death care accountant, for example, will utilize accounting and expense management analyses to understand what your enterprise is worth as a whole, and a lawyer can help prepare the necessary documents for a transfer.
+A death care business valuation expert, for example, will utilize accounting and expense management analyses to understand what your enterprise is worth as a whole, and a lawyer can help prepare the necessary documents for a transfer.

 It’s important to remember that transferring your funeral business will likely involve some participation on your part.
 Whether you plan to pass the business down to a relative or sell it, you’ll have to negotiate the specifics of transferring your business, its facilities, and its employees.

 In many cases, you’ll want to create an arrangement in which you help acclimate the new leader of your organization–a death care expert can help spearhead this process.

 Protecting Your Legacy